tvonment/azdevopsaction-pbi-docu/wiki/Datasets/Modul-3-Start-Demo-neu---Kopie/dax.md

 )
 ```

-OpenAI is not configured
+OpenAI API Key is not configured

 ```dax
 Location = IF(Geo[Land] = "Mexico", "Inland", "Ausland")
 ```

-OpenAI is not configured
+OpenAI API Key is not configured
 ## Table: Sales

 ### Measures: